-During each of the three months ended March 31, 2021 and 2020, we incurred expenses of \$56 million for satellite capacity leased from DISH Network and telemetry, tracking and control and other professional services provided to us by DISH Network.
+During the three months ended March 31, 2022 and 2021, we incurred expenses of \$48 million and \$56 million, respectively, for satellite capacity leased from DISH Network and telemetry, tracking and control ("TT&C") and other professional services provided to us by DISH Network.
 As a result of the Master Transaction Agreement, DISH Network is now a supplier of the vast majority of our transponder capacity.
 These amounts are recorded in "Cost of services" on our Condensed Consolidated Statements of Operations and Comprehensive Income (Loss).
 The agreements pertaining to these expenses are discussed below.

 Satellite Capacity Leased from DISH Network.
-On September 10, 2019, in connection with the Master Transaction Agreement DISH Network entered into with EchoStar on May 19, 2019, we began leasing satellite capacity on satellites owned or leased by DISH Network from a wholly-owned subsidiary of DISH Network.
+On September 10, 2019, in connection with the Master Transaction Agreement, DISH Network entered into with EchoStar on May 19, 2019, we began leasing satellite capacity on satellites owned or leased by DISH Network from a wholly-owned subsidiary of DISH Network.
 See "Pay-TV Satellites" in Note 6 for further information.
 The term of each lease is set forth below: